GoogleCloudPlatform/software-delivery-workshop/labs/cloud-deploy/README.md

 Remember when we created prod target via prod.yaml, we specified the tag requireApproval as true.
 This will force a requirement of approval for promotion in prod.

-1. Promote the canary release to production  with the following command
+1. Promote the staging release to production  with the following command

 ```
 gcloud beta deploy releases promote \